 The timing of the “rapture” is a divisive and contentious subject in the world of Evangelical Christianity.
 Churches typically do not like controversy, and will do much to avoid it altogether.
 Evangelical churches in the United States seem to fall largely into two camps, being either staunchly pretribulational, or avoiding the subject altogether.
 The former … Continue reading The Debate About the Timing of the Rapture

-Revelation 14:14-20 One of the glaring weaknesses of the pretribulation rapture view is the complete omission of any mention of a pretribulation rapture in Revelation.
+One of the glaring weaknesses of the pretribulation rapture view is the complete omission of any mention of a pretribulation rapture in Revelation.
 The book of Revelation was written to the "seven churches of Asia" to reveal the things that "must shortly come to pass."
-Its name literally means "the unveiling of Jesus … Continue reading Can we find the Rapture in Revelation?
+Its name literally means "the unveiling of Jesus Christ."
+If … Continue reading Can we find the Rapture in Revelation?